TGM SV Jügesheim

-TGM SV Jügesheim was a German football club in Rodgau, Hesse.
+TGM SV Jügesheim is a former German football club based in Rodgau, Hesse.

 History

 The club was formed in 2004 out of the merger of the gymnastics club Turngemeinde Jügesheim established on 22 July 1888 and Sportverein Jügesheim formed in September 1915 after the collapse of the local football side Teutonia Jügesheim.
 TGM and SV eventually merged to form the later-day association where the footballers became part of a sports club that characterized itself as a "family team" and included departments for basketball, bowling, gymnastics, hiking, judo and Jiu-Jitsu, cross country running, athletics, dance, table tennis, and volleyball.

 Jügesheim played the 2001–02 season in the Oberliga Hessen (IV), but over the next two years slipped to the Bezirksoberliga Frankfurt Ost (VI), before returning to Landesliga level play in 2006.
 In 2011 they were promoted to the Hessenliga and in 2014 they won the league but financial and other constraints forced themselves to drop down two levels to the Gruppenliga (VII).
 The club was merged later that year into Turngesellschaft Jügesheim and became Jügesheimer Sport- und Kulturverein Rodgau.

 The Jügesheimer women's team captured the Oberliga Hessen title in each of the last three seasons, as well as the Hessenpokal (Hesse Cup) in 2006 season.
 The cup win earned the team a place in the Women's DFB-Pokal where they were put out in the second round by second division side FF USV Jena.
 The next season they took part in the promotion round for the women's 2.
 Bundesliga-Süd.
 They were unsuccessful in the attempt, but qualified for the new Regionalliga Süd (III).